rafoch/solgen/README.md

 - [x] Generic code for further languages implementation

 ### Nice to have
+- [ ] Preparing for new slnx format of c# solution
 - [ ] Linting errors or mispells in diagram structure
 - [ ] Implement **AI** to convert text to diagram structure
 - [ ] Creating templates for further usage